swvincent/cell-phone-reim-emailer/README.md

 Install the prerequisite libraries.
 In cellreim.py, change the server address, from email address and to email address to appropriate values.

+I realize having that information in the source code isn't good practice or ideal, but as mentioned, this was "quick and dirty".

+You may also want to change the logo.png image to something more appropriate.

 ## Deployment

 Use the cellreim.sh script to schedule the program using cron.
+For example, my crontab entry looks like this:

+'''
+45 7 1 * * /home/pi/CellReim/cellreim.sh
+'''

+This results in the program running on the first day of every month at 7:45am.

 ## License